loralee90/Quickstarter/README.md

 };
 ```

 The state also keeps track of the formType which updates when a user clicks on either the Basics or Rewards navigation buttons.
-This information is then passed down to the child components, which only render when the formType matches their own ("basics" for the `BasicsForm` and "rewards" for the `RewardsForm`).
+This information is passed down to the child components, which only render when the formType matches their own ("basics" for the `BasicsForm` and "rewards" for the `RewardsForm`).

 In the backend, I implemented the `accepts_nested_attributes_for` ActiveRecord method in the `Project` model in order to create projects and rewards simultaneously while nesting rewards with their associated projects.
 My `ProjectsController` accounts for this as well.